 Estimate Your Abilities Correctly

-Whether this is your first foray into hiking or you're replacing a pair of shoes going into your 60th year of trail exploration, a realistic understanding of your feet's needs is crucial.
-If your feet are sore without wearing supportive insoles at work, make sure you're looking for shoes with adequate support.
+Whether this is your first foray into hiking or replacing a pair of shoes going into your 60th year of trail exploration, a realistic understanding of your feet' needs is crucial.
+If your feet are sore without wearing supportive insoles at work, ensure you're looking for shoes with adequate support.
 If your ankles often roll when you walk, prioritize ankle support.
 Buying a hiking shoe is not the time to be optimistic about your feet's abilities.

 Support and Weight